weaverbel/intro-computational-thinking/content/1-exercise.md

 It's not.

 Using the first computational thinking step - *Decomposition* - we break the problem up into smaller pieces.
-Rather than trying to add the numbers up sequentially, which would be difficult to do in your head, let's approach the task in a different way.
+Rather than trying to add the numbers up sequentially, which would be challenging to do in one's head, let's approach the task in a different way.

 ### Decomposition